Jammy2211/PyAutoLens/docs/overview/overview_5_pixelizations.rst

 mesh with a technique called natural neighbour interpolation (full details are provided in the **HowToLens** tutorials).

-I recommend users always use these pixelizations, however they require a c library to be installed, thus they are not the default pixelization used in this tutorial.
+I recommend users use this pixelization, how it requires a c library to be installed, thus it is not the default pixelization used in this tutorial.

 If you want to use this pixelization, checkout the installation instructions here: